labbish/Micrologic/README.md

 # Micrologic
 The project aims to create a shell intepreter to run Micrologic.

-Hard to use because of there aren't any gui.
+A bit hard to use because of there aren't any gui.

-Be care for coding errors, or bugging will be tough because there are no error messages (mostly).
+There are a few error messages now.

-(Tip: you can use [Micrologic IDE](https://github.com/HZZcode/MicrologicIDE) for grammar check now.)
+(It is recommanded to use with [Micrologic IDE](https://github.com/HZZcode/MicrologicIDE) for better editing and debugging.)

 Have fun.